yanrbts/webdis/src/http-parser-old/README.md

 The Special Problem of Upgrade
 ------------------------------

-`http_parser` supports upgrading the connection to a different protocol.
-An increasingly common example of this is the WebSocket protocol which sends a request like
+HTTP supports upgrading the connection to a different protocol.
+An increasingly common example of this is the Web Socket protocol which sends a request like

         GET /demo HTTP/1.1